 The City and Housing Authority staff have a close working relationship.
 Staff of both agencies work together in a number of areas, including the Housing Coalition/Continuum of Care; River Park Neighborhood group; landlord training; code enforcement efforts and others.
-Throughout COVID19 and the reopening, staff from both agencies worked together to keep each other informed on funding opportunities, regulatory requirements, public health guidelines and other topics in order to ensure both agencies were working in sync.
+Staff from both agencies continue to work together to keep each other informed on funding opportunities, regulatory requirements, and other topics in order to ensure both agencies were working in sync.